Table of Contents

 Supported OS: Mac and Windows

 EaseUS Data Recovery Wizard is a tried-and-true solution.
 Its creators have succeeded in simplifying and opening up the difficult data recovery procedure to the general public.
-You don't have to read a long handbook to figure out what each menu item means.
+You don't have to read a long handbook to determine what each menu item means.

 Choosing a storage device to scan is the first step in starting the data recovery process with this program.
 Also, you may pick a particular folder, such as the Recycle Bin.
 Select Scan and wait for EaseUS Data Recovery Wizard to locate your lost or deleted data.